marudor/flowInterfaces/README.md

 ## Contributing

-Pull requests are welcome!
-If you are adding a new interface, simply follow the structure of the `packages/iflow-*` folder:
+Pull requests for existing interfaces are welcome.
+If you plan on adding a new one please contribute to https://github.com/flowtype/flow-typed
-* `index.js.flow` - Your Flow interface goes here.
-* `package.json` - Replace the library's name in the `name` and `description` fields from an existing `package.json`.